billie66/tech_doc/mac/meteor/tip.md

 As a result, the data from the `Lists` collection will not show up.

-###

 ### unique template name

 ```
 Uncaught Error: There are multiple templates named 'navigation'.
 Each template needs a unique name.
 ```

-### update to meteor 1.2.0.1

-run command `meteor update` to update, the process was easy and quick, serveral packages were added, like hot-code-push, meteor-base, mobile-experience, standard-minifiers, and meteor-platform was removed.

 ### meteor alert